mattdutson/website/projects.md

 [Source code](https://github.com/mattdutson/style-transfer)

-This is a personal side project I recently picked up.
 Neural style transfer extracts the style from one image (say, a Van Gogh painting) and applies it to another image (typically a photograph).
 The transfer is "neural" because a pre-trained neural network is used to understand the style and content of the two images.

 My implementation is mostly based on [A Neural Algorithm of Artistic Style](https://arxiv.org/abs/1508.06576) (Gatys et al. 2015).
 The L-BFGS optimizer is used to minimize a loss function comprised of a style term, a content term, and an anti-noise term.